BBQ & Grilling Tips

 keep the temperature constant.
 Every time you check to make

-sure it is still there you can be lowing the temperature
+sure everything is still there, you are lowing the temperature

 by 25 degrees or more.